thaolt/chip8emulator/README.md

 # chip8emu

-A C99 implementation of CHIP8 emu
+A C99 implementation of CHIP8 emulation library
-lation library

 ## Requirements